osama-dev255/osamaqoder/GITHUB_DEPLOYMENT.md

 1. **Deployment Not Triggering**
    - Ensure GitHub Pages is enabled with "GitHub Actions" as the source
    - Check that the workflow file is in the correct location (`.github/workflows/deploy.yml`)
+   - Verify that "main" is set as the default branch

 2. **Application Not Loading**
    - Verify the `homepage` field in `package.json` matches your GitHub Pages URL